 Power

-Likewise, the Rad Power RadWagon 5 features a 750W geared hub motor, which, in theory, should provide more torque and less motor drag, leading to more efficiency and better results heading uphill.
+Likewise, the Rad Power RadWagon 5 features a 750W geared hub motor, which, in theory, should provide more torque and less motor drag, leading to greater efficiency and better performance going uphill.
 The RadWagon moved uphill quickly; it had no problem reaching its top speed of 20 mph in the flats using the throttle or pedal assist.
-The Packa Genie is unique in its throttle implementation; moving up PAS modes changes the amount of throttle power.
-On most models tested, the throttle is always the same and does not increase with the pedal assist setting.
-The rider can modulate the throttle's power, though, by how far they twist or push it.

 Being a Class 1 model with a mid-drive motor, the Yuba Spicy Curry does not have a throttle.
-Instead, the 250W Bosch Cargo Line motor provides 4 levels of pedal assistance to support speeds up to 20 mph.
-It is impressively smooth in its power delivery, using a more advanced torque sensor system that delivers power proportionally to the rider's effort.
+Instead, the 250W Bosch Cargo Line motor provides 4 levels of pedal assistance, supporting speeds up to 20 mph.
+It is impressively smooth in its power delivery, using a more advanced torque-sensing system that delivers power in proportion to the rider's effort.
 You won't get a free ride on this bike, but there's still plenty of power available as long as you're willing to put in a little work.

 Cargo Carrying